check-spelling-sandbox/materialize/doc/user/content/manage/access-control/rbac-tutorial.md

    {{< note >}}
-   If you need to revoke specific privileges from a role that have been inheritied from another role, you must revoke the role with those privileges.
+   If you need to revoke specific privileges from a role that have been inherited from another role, you must revoke the role with those privileges.

    ```mzsql
    REVOKE qa_role FROM dev_role;